dylanfisher/forest/README.md

 - [ ] when updating featured image setting the home page cache didn't seem to get busted.
 Need to confirm this.
 - [ ] when a setting is references in production.rb precompiling assets fails
 - [ ] add documentation for how settings should be added.
 Right now they must be initialized from the i18n en:forest:settings yaml file.
-- [x] featured image setting sets the og:image to :small size.
-It should use large size.
-- [x] better settings UI, ability to set multiple data types, e.g. boolean, or association

 ## Contributing
 If you are interested in contributing to this project please [get in touch](mailto:hi@dylanfisher.com).